 4. Neglecting short-circuit performance

-If you fail to check whether the cable can withstand short-circuit currents for the required duration, it can fail catastrophically during a short circuit, causing damage or safety hazards.
+It’s important to check that a cable can withstand short-circuit currents for the required duration.
+If not, it could fail during a fault, leading to serious damage and safety risks.

 5. Incorrect calculation of load demand